 complete inability to use or feel hind legs or tail

 Depending on where the injury might be, some animals are very painful and might even cry out, where others cannot feel their limbs at all.
 A thorough, complete neurologic exam by one of our veterinarians will help pinpoint the problem, and might include imaging such as x-ray or CT scan (Computed Axial Tomography).
-Click here to learn about Veterinary CT scanning at Alpine Animal Clinic.
+Click here to learn about Veterinary CT scanning.

 Our state-of-the-art Rehabilitation Center is complete with Water Treadmill to accurately and specifically target the needs of your pet by pinpointing depth of water and thereby the amount of weightbearing, resistance, and strength training as your pet recovers.
 Simple floating and swimming in a pool does not allow for changes in your pet's condition by increasing resistance and ability to bear weight gradually, but simply floats them passively with a life jacket.

 A water treadmill allows passive floatation too, for any size patient, but has the great advantage of allowing careful and gradual return to weight-bearing and resistance to effectively increase muscle tone, coordination and condition.
 This improves recovery and strength far beyond a simple swimming pool.

 Certain cases of back injury might require immediate surgery to improve function and limit destruction to the spinal cord.
 The longer the time between injury and surgery can greatly diminish the chances that your pet will recover function, so back injuries are considered extreme emergencies.